Burston, Norfolk

-Burston is a village and former civil parish in Norfolk, England.
+Burston is a village in the civil parish of Burston and Shimpling, in the South Norfolk district, in Norfolk, England.
 It is 2+1/2 mi north-east of Diss and 16 mi south-west of Norwich.
-On 1 April 1935, the parish of Shimpling and Burston were merged to form Burston and Shimpling.
-In 1931 the parish of Burston had a population of 279.
-This was the last time separate population statistics for Burston were collected in the census.

 History

 Burston's name is of Anglo-Saxon origin, and in the Domesday Book it is recorded as a settlement of 41 households in the hundred of Diss that waspart of the estates of William the Conqueror and Robert Malet.

 The local pub, The Crown, dates to the 17th century and still operates.

 Burston railway station on the Great Eastern Main Line between and London Liverpool Street closed in 1966.

+On 1 April 1935, the parish of Shimpling was merged with Burston.
+On 10 July 1983, the new parish was renamed to "Burston and Shimpling".
+In 1931 the parish of Burston (prior to the merge) had a population of 279.
+This was the last time separate population statistics for Burston were collected in the census.

 School

 From 1914 to 1939, Burston was the scene of the longest strike in history when schoolteachers Tom and Annie Higdon went on strike in protest over unhygienic and inadequate schooling conditions for the local children.
 The children were instead invited to attend Burston Strike School, which was originally located on the village green before moving to the new school building in 1917.
 The building was funded by public subscription, with the patrons' names (including Leo Tolstoy) carved into bricks used to build the school.

 In 1949, the school building was registered as an educational charity and is currently operated by a board of trustees as a museum, visitor centre, village amenity and educational archive.
 A rally to commemorate the strike has been organised on the first Sunday of September every year since 1984 by the Transport and General Workers' Union and its successor organisation, Unite the Union.